bgruening/confab/Usage.rst

     Energy cutoff (default 50.0 kcal/mol)
 -c <#confs>
-    Max number of conformers to test (default is 1 million) -v
+    Max number of conformers to test (default is 1 million) -a
+    Include the input conformation as the first conformer -v
     Verbose - display information on torsions found